-Increasingly, stakeholders are looking to understand our performance across multiple areas from financial performance to products and services, innovation, governance, workplace practices and corporate citizenship.
 The Board endeavours to gain an understanding of the perceptions and attitudes of each stakeholder group and the weight they give to different issues.
-Where the views of different stakeholder groups do not align, the Board must decide on the best course of action to promote the Company's long-term success.
+Where the views of different stakeholder groups do not align, the Board must decide on the best course of action to promote the Company's long-term sustainability and success and good outcomes for customers.
+It is important for all levels of the business to engage with stakeholder groups to gain a better understanding of their interests and concerns and the impact our decisions have on them.
+Further detail on how we engage with our key stakeholder groups is set out below.